AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/mapping/type-coercion.md

 product-area: workfront-integrations
 navigation-topic: mapping
 title: Type coercion in Adobe Workfront Fusion
-description: This document describes how Adobe Workfront Fusion behaves in situations when it receives values in expected and unexpected data formats.
+description: This document describes how [!DNL Adobe Workfront Fusion] behaves in situations when it receives values in expected and unexpected data formats.
 author: Becky
 feature: Workfront Fusion
 exl-id: 847a17c9-bd67-4132-81a8-2a5fe8d516cb